rust-lang/book/src/ch10-03-lifetime-syntax.md

 Try designing more experiments that vary the values and lifetimes of the references passed in to the `longest` function and how the returned reference is used.
-Make hypotheses about whether or not your experiments will pass the borrow checker before you compile; then check to see if you’re right!
+Make hypotheses about whether your experiments will pass the borrow checker before you compile; then check to see if you’re right!

 ### Thinking in Terms of Lifetimes